Carto (video game): Reception

-According to the review aggregator Metacritic, Carto was generally well received on PlayStation 4 and Nintendo Switch, whereas the PC version was met with mixed or average reviews.
+According to the review aggregator Metacritic, Carto was generally well received on PlayStation 4 and Nintendo Switch, whereas the Windows version was met with mixed or average reviews.

 Marcus Stewart of Game Informer rated the game 8/10, calling it "adorable, pleasant, and deceptively tricky game".
 He praised the game for introducing new twists on its base gameplay, keeping gameplay "fresh".
 He further said that the game becomes "surprisingly challenging in good and bad ways".

 Stephen Tailby of Push Square rated the game "Good" 7/10, explaining the game to have a "unique gameplay hook".
 He further went on to say that, "it's not a challenging game, but solving each puzzle is satisfying".
 He criticised the game for having "so much potential that isn't quite reached here".

 Will Aickman of Adventure Gamers rated the game "Good" and gave it 3.5 out of 5 Stars.
 He explained the game's art saying it has "lush visual style, resembling watercolors from a children’s book come to life.".
 He gave the final verdict as: "It’s a bit too relaxed at times, but Carto is full of heart and almost impossibly cute, sending players on a warm, fuzzy journey into the not-so-wild blue yonder to discover what it means to be far from home".